thiblahute/meson-website/Reference-manual.md

 Installs the specified headers into system's header directory during the install step.
 This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.

+### include_directories ###

+Returns an opaque object which contains the directories given in positional arguments.
+The result can then be used as a keyword argument when building executables or libraries.
+Both the source directory and the corresponding build directory are added.
+Note that this function call itself does not add the directories into the search path, since there is no global search path.
+You can use the the returned object in any subdirectory you want, Meson will make the paths work automatically.

 ### jar ###

 Build a jar from the specified Java source files.
 Keyword arguments are the same as executable's, with the addition of <tt>main_class</tt> which specifies the main class to execute when running the jar with <tt>java -jar file.jar</tt>.